henri/spb/README.md

 <br/>

 ### :sunrise: Browser Support
 SPB supports various browsers accross a wide range of operating systems.

+Some browsers have better support than others.
+Some browsers are in an experimental support stage.
+If you have a browser which is based on Chromium or Firefox there is a good chance it will work with SPB.

+  - Brave
+  - Chromium
+  - FireFox
+  - Helium
+  - LibreWolf
+  - Mullvad
+  - Opera
+  - PaleMoon
+  - Ungoogled-Chromium
+  - Vivaldi
+  - Waterfox
+  - Zen
+  - ...and more

 At startup SPB checks if BASH 4 or later is installed.
 If a modern version of BASH is detected, then multi-browser support is automatically enabled.
 SPB multi-browser support makes it possible to specify the browser name you would like to use via a command line option or from within the SPB configuration file.